 Maximizing Thermal Management Technology Value

-In order to contain costs, thermal component and system integration innovations are necessary.
-Thermal management advancements may involve hardware and increasingly software revisions to improve system start-up, reduce thermal losses, or recapture waste thermal energy.
+Companies are making great strides in electrified vehicle system value.
+Achieving significantly longer vehicle range and improving battery life while keeping mass and cost control.
+With great improvements in fuel consumption and important thermal system improvements, conventional powertrain vehicles are not standing still.
+Meanwhile, mild and strong hybrid vehicles continue to evolve, particularly to reduce cost.
+In order to contain costs, thermal component and system integration innovation innovations are necessary.
+Thermal management advancements may involve hardware and increasingly software revisions to improve systems start-up, reduce thermal losses or recapture waste thermal energy.

-Key points of the research will include:
+Key points in the research include:

-- Assessment of market positioning for leading suppliers.
+- Assessment of supplier market positioning